Former NFL Pro Bowl Players try curling with Olympic goal

 “Honestly, they were a little better than I had expected,” said Matt Hamilton, the second on that team.
 “All in all, Jared was technically pretty sound.
 But at the end of the day, I’ve seen thousands of curling shots and situations and that is ultimately going to win us more games.”

-Although curling matches are often conceded when they are out of reach, the Olympians kept playing through the eighth (of 10) ends, to help the football players gain the experience they will need if they are going to be more competitive.
-(If it’s any consolation for Allen’s crew, Shuster’s rink also scored a five-ender against Sweden in the gold medal match.)
+Although curling matches are often conceded when they are out of reach, the Olympians kept playing through the eighth (of 10) ends, to help the football players gain the experience they’ll need if they are going to be more competitive.
+(If it’s any consolation for Allen’s crew, Shuster’s rink also scored a five-ender against Sweden in the gold-medal match.)

 “We had one bad end, and we just kept playing with them.
 We just wanted to be a sponge,” Bulger said.
 “The key was they knew we were taking it seriously.
 It wasn’t just us saying ‘We’re going to take over curling,’ kind of as a gimmick.